simonmichael/hledger/hledger/hledger.m4.md

    then use the `print` command to export to Beancount (or rustledger, or Ledger), so that you can use their lots reports.
    See the [Export Lots workflow](workflows.md#more-advanced-workflows).

-2. Commodities can be declared as "lotful" by adding a `lots` tag in their [declaration](#commodity-directive).
+2. You can declare accounts as "lotful" by adding a `lots` tag in their [declaration](#account-directive).
+   Amounts posted to these accounts are assumed to have a cost basis, whether it's written in the journal or not.

+3. Similarly, you can declare commodities as lotful by adding a `lots` tag in their [declaration](#commodity-directive).
-   Amounts of lotful commodities are assumed to always have a cost basis.
+   Amounts of lotful commodities are assumed to have a cost basis.

-3. In postings involving a positive amount of a lotful commodity, if there is no cost basis annotation, it is inferred from the transacted cost and added to the entry.
+4. In postings involving a positive amount and a lotful commodity or account, if there is no cost basis annotation, it is inferred from the transacted cost and added to the entry.
-   So eg `{$100}` will be added to `1 AAPL @ $100`.
+   So eg `1 AAPL @ $100` will become `1 AAPL {$100} @ $100`.

-4. In postings involving a positive amount with a cost basis, if there's no transacted cost annotation, it is inferred from the cost basis and added to the entry.
+5. In postings involving a positive amount with a cost basis, if there's no transacted cost annotation, it is inferred from the cost basis and added to the entry.
-   So eg `@ $100` will be added to `1 AAPL {$100}`.
+   So eg `1 AAPL {$100}` will become `1 AAPL {$100} @ $100`.

-5. Lot postings (postings whose amount has a cost basis) are classified automatically, by a hidden `ptype` tag ("posting type") whose value is `acquire`, `dispose`, `transfer-from`, or `transfer-to`.
+6. Lot postings (postings whose amount has a cost basis) are classified automatically, by a hidden `ptype` tag ("posting type") whose value is `acquire`, `dispose`, `transfer-from`, or `transfer-to`.
-   These tags can be queried (`hledger reg tag:ptype=acquire`), or made visible with `hledger print --verbose-tags tag:ptype`.
+   These tags can be queried (`hledger reg tag:ptype=acquire`), or made visible with `hledger print --verbose-tags`.

 ## Balance assertions